wkotl/v291/_posts/2025-07-02-simchowitz25a.md

 ---
-title: The title of the paper
+title: The Pitfalls of Imitation Learning when Actions are Continuous
 section: Original Papers
 abstract: " We study the problem of imitating an expert demonstrator in a discrete-time, continuous state-and-action space control system.
 We show that there exist  stable